kalolaTej/kalolaTej/README.md

 # 👨‍💻 About Me

 - 🎓 B.Tech Computer Science student at **Nirma University**
-- 💻 Competitive Programmer (**Codeforces Pupil - 1619**)
+- 💻 Competitive Programmer
+- 🌐 Learning Full Stack Developement and passionate about building real-world applications
-- 🌱 Currently learning **Node.js** and **Backend Development**
+- 🚀 Currently learning **Node.js** and Backend Development
-- 🚀 Building Full Stack Projects
-- 📚 Passionate about Data Structures & Algorithms
+- 📚 Strong interest in Data Structures & Algorithms
-- 🤝 Always excited to learn new technologies and collaborate on interesting projects
+- 🤝 Always open to learning, collaboration, and new opportunities

+---

+# 💡 Developer Philosophy

+> **"I believe programming is not just writing code—it's solving real-world problems with simple, efficient and scalable solutions."**

+- 💻 Love solving algorithmic challenges
+- 🌱 Always learning modern technologies
+- 🎯 Focused on writing clean and maintainable code
+- 🤝 Open to collaboration and learning

 ---